conneroisu/cpre281-finalproj/README.md

 The `mips_tb` module serves as a testbench to simulate and verify the functionality of the MIPS processor.

 It provides the necessary inputs (clock and reset) and initializes the memory and registers.
-The testbench can be modified to apply different test cases and monitor the processor's behavior through the 7-segment display outputs.
+The testbench can be modified to apply different test cases through loading different binary converted assembly files and allows one to monitor the processor's behavior through the 7-segment display outputs.

+## Conclusion

+### Conclusion

+Each instruction type (R-type, I-type, J-type) generally follows a similar flow with variations primarily in the Execute and Memory Access stages depending on whether the instruction involves arithmetic, memory access, or control flow.

+This model provides a consistent framework for understanding how different instructions are processed in the single-cycle MIPS architecture.